Danziger/CarND-T2-P3-Kidnapped-Vehicle/README.md

 In this project you will implement a 2 dimensional particle filter in C++.
 Your particle filter will be given a map and some initial localization information (analogous to what a GPS would provide).
 At each time step your filter will also get observation and control data.

 To test it, [Term 2 Simulator](https://github.com/udacity/self-driving-car-sim/releases) need to be used.

-The latest version of `main.cpp` used to run this project without the simulator can be found [here](https://github.com/udacity/CarND-Unscented-Kalman-Filter-Project/blob/10814755085e9e8b34050216baf73abaa6f1e9e9/src/main.cpp).
+If you are looking for Udacity's started code project, you can find it [here](https://github.com/udacity/CarND-Kidnapped-Vehicle-Project).

 Dependencies